pazfe/product-docs/docs/data-streamer/using-the-data-streamer.md

 :::tip
 API keys and configuration parameters differ by connection type.
-Instructions for configuring each connection type are in the [Integration Guides](integration-guides) section.
+Instructions for configuring each connection type are in the [Available integrations](available-integrations) section.
 :::

 Click **Create** and verify the status of your new stream.